MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/create-custom-plugin-preferred-geospatial-data-provider.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-This topic provides you information about how to create a custom plug-in containing sample code that uses Google Maps API instead of the Bing Maps API as the geospatial data provider and register the plug-in on the two [!INCLUDE[pn_field_service](../../includes/pn-field-service.md)] actions using the Plug-in Registration tool
+This topic provides information about the two geospatial actions in Field Service, how to create a custom plug-in for the two geospatial actions, and provides examples from a sample custom plug-in on using Google Maps API for geospatial data.

 ## Input and output parameters for geospatial actions